Steele dossier

 The dossier was based on reports from initially anonymous sources known to Steele and his "primary sub-source", Igor Danchenko.
 Steele, a former head of the Russia Desk for British intelligence (MI6), wrote the report for the private investigative firm Fusion GPS, that was paid by Hillary Clinton's campaign and the Democratic National Committee (DNC).
 The dossier's 17 reports allege that there was a "well-developed conspiracy" of "cooperation" between Trump campaign members and Russian operatives to aid Russia's election interference efforts to benefit Trump.
 It also alleges that Russia sought to damage Hillary Clinton's candidacy.
 It was published by BuzzFeed News on January 10, 2017, without Steele's permission.
 Their decision to publish the reports without verifying the allegations was criticized by journalists.
 However, a judge defended BuzzFeeds action on the basis that the dossier was part of an official proceeding, and therefore "protected by fair reporting privilege".

-The United States intelligence community and most experts have treated the dossier with caution due to its unverified allegations.
+Generally, when the dossier was released with its "explosive, but largely unverified, claims", "former intelligence officers and other national-security experts" urged "skepticism and caution".
 While compiling the dossier, Steele passed his findings to both British and American intelligence agencies.
 The U.S. intelligence community took the allegations seriously, and the Federal Bureau of Investigation (FBI) investigated every line of the dossier and identified and spoke with at least two of Steele's sources.
 The Mueller report contained passing references to some of the dossier's allegations but little mention of its more sensational claims.
 Both the 2019 OIG report and the 2023 Durham report raised doubts about the dossier's reliability and sources, with the latter stating that "the FBI was not able to corroborate a single substantive allegation contained in the Steele Reports".

 While the dossier played a central and essential role in the seeking of FISA warrants on Carter Page, according to James Clapper, John Brennan, and Robert S. Litt, it "played no role" in the January 6, 2017, intelligence community assessment of the Russian actions in the 2016 election, and according to the Senate Intelligence Committee, the dossier was not used to "support any of [the assessment's] analytic judgments".
 Also, it was not the trigger for the opening of the Russia investigation into whether the Trump campaign was coordinating with the Russian government's interference in the 2016 presidential election.
 The dossier is a factor in several conspiracy theories promoted by Trump and his supporters.
 Many mainstream sources have described the dossier as "discredited".

 History

-Two research operations and confusion between them
+Glenn Simpson and Peter Fritsch of private intelligence firm Fusion GPS hired Steele in May 2016, initially paying him $30,000 for a month's work.

-The opposition research conducted by Fusion GPS on Donald Trump occurred in two distinct phases, each with different clients:
+Two research operations